mtdvlpr/cmd-blog/src/blog.md

 ---
 title: Blog
-description: This blog contains posts about guest speakers and their talks.
+description: This blog contains posts about the courses I followed and guest speakers and their talks.
 layout: page
 sidebar: false
 ---